microsoft/NetPassage/README.md

     d.
 Select **OK** and retry running `NetPassage` via Visual Studio for Mac.

-### Note about the static web pages

-If the client requires the static web page to be returned with the request, they should always add the following header to the response message: `Content-Type: "text/html; charset=UTF-8"`.

 ## Acknowledgments

 Part of this code is based on the work that [Gabo Gilabert](https://github.com/gabog) did in his project [here](https://github.com/gabog/AzureServiceBusBotRelay).